Skip to content

 Link copied to clipboard

-It took a “severe” level geomagnetic storm from the hyperactive sun to turn on the lights, but at long last the aurora borealis put on a spectacular rose and purple-ish show over the Philadelphia region Thursday evening for the first time in perhaps 20 years.
+It took a “severe” level geomagnetic storm from the hyperactive sun to turn on the lights, but at long last the aurora borealis put on a spectacular rose and purple-ish show over the Philadelphia region Thursday evening for the first time in over 20 years.

 Its immediate impact over Philly was a period of absolute awe, as the undulating curtains of light took over the night sky.